-For the latest information and updates on the University’s phased plan for return to campus, visit Carolina Together: The Roadmap for Fall 2020.
+For the latest information and updates on the University’s phased plan for return to campus, visit the Carolina Together website.

 Frequently Asked Questions